lizzz49/agos/Readme.md

 # agos
 Awesome go projects sorter.
-Collect Github projects (collected by [Awesome go](https://awesome-go.com/))information and sorted by star.
+Collect Github projects (collected by [Awesome go](https://github.com/avelino/awesome-go))information and sorted by star.

+The [Awesome go](https://github.com/avelino/awesome-go) project is an awesome project for gopher, which collects and organizes a variety of useful projects.
+However, choose which project needs to consider the start, fork, commits and contributors of the project.
+So I created this project and collected the start, fork and other indicators of the github project mentioned in the awesome go project.

 # Awesome go
 - [Audio and Music](#AudioandMusic)